BhumBhumrapee/ray-tracing/README.md

 ### Openmp settings

-If compiled with openmp flag do this before starting the main program else skip this section,
+If **compiled with openmp flag** do this before starting the main program else skip this section.
+To speed up the rendering process, I've used a little bit of parallel programming to do sampling in parallel using openmp.
+Therefore, to speed up we have to set up the number of threads that openmp will be allowed to use to do work in parallel.
+To set up this, use the following command,

 ```bash
 export OMP_NUM_THREADS=NUM_THREADS